 This stage includes the transport of parts from our suppliers to our manufacturing plants and of finished vehicles from our factories to our dealerships.

-We create value at this stage by providing business and jobs in the transportation and and 31 powertrains globally.
+We create value at this stage by providing business and jobs in the transportation and packaging industries.
+We also work to reduce emissions and waste associated with parts transportation and packaging.